Wasp Bombs & Foggers (Effective for Wasps & Yellow Jackets?)

 • Extremely Fine mist for more particular applications.

-• The extended commercial quality hose allows you to aim and spray wherever you need to without going near the nest, preventing you from getting stung.
+• The extended commercial quality hose allows you to aim and spray wherever you need to without going near the nest.
 It can spray up to 8-10 feet in distance.

 • Adjustable spray rate can be used by adjusting the screws to change the flow rate of the fogger.